iirob/ros_opcua_communication/ros_opcua_impl_python_opcua/known_issues.md

 ## Extension object

-also called customized structure

-create extension objects on the fly,
+- [ ] also called customized structure, create extension objects on the fly,

 use load_type_definitions when using extension objects in client side.